Learning Explicit Contact for Implicit Reconstruction of Hand-held Objects from Monocular Images: Quantitative Results

 In this work, the predicted contact states $\boldsymbol{C_{v}} \in \mathbb{R}^{N_{v}}$ are utilized to build structured contact codes for the implicit reconstruction.
-As mentioned in Line 282 of the main text, current vertex-level predictions are far less accurate than part-level ones, so the part-level contact probability $\boldsymbol{C_{p}} \in \mathbb{R}^{N_{p}}$ generated in the first stage is adopted.
-More comparisons and analyses of the two datasets are provided as follows.
+As mentioned in the main text, current vertex-level predictions are far less accurate than part-level ones, so the part-level contact states $\boldsymbol{C_{p}} \in \mathbb{R}^{N_{p}}$ are converted to vertex-level ones (i.e., $\boldsymbol{C_{v}}$) according to the fixed correspondence for subsequent experiments.
+More comparisons and analyses on the two datasets are provided as follows.

-\paragraph{Ablation on the HO3D Dataset.} In Table~\ref{multiho3d}, the first two rows show quantitative results for object reconstruction using part-level and vertex-level contacts estimated in the first stage, respectively.
+\paragraph{Ablation Results on the HO3D Dataset.} In Table~\ref{multiho3d}, the first two rows show quantitative results for object reconstruction using part-level and vertex-level contacts estimated in the first stage, respectively.
 We observe that both of them show significant improvement over IHOI~\cite{ye2022s} which does not take the hand-object contact into account, and the former outperforms the latter.
 Compared with the method using vertex-level contact prediction, the part-level one could increase $\rm {F@5mm}$ and $\rm {F@10mm}$ by 5.1\% and 3.4\% and greatly reduce the chamfer distance.
 In addition, the intersection volume (2.91 $cm^{3}$) of the part-level state achieves a 28.1\% improvement over the other one (4.05 $cm^{3}$).
 These results can be explained by the fact that part-level predictions are more accurate.
 When the contact is perfect (Rows 3-4), our method shows a more obvious advantage over IHOI across all metrics.
 For example, the part-level state largely improves $\rm {F@5mm}$ by 39.6\% and reduces the penetration depth by 44.4\% than IHOI.
 What's more, though the $\rm {F@5mm}$ (0.490) is 0.002 larger than that of the vertex level (0.488), the other metrics show a clear advantage of the vertex-level model against the part-level model, which also indicates that precise vertex-level contacts can lead to better results.